 For the last 16 years Rennie Bros Tree Surgeons have been removing and pruning trees around Sydney.
-As a huge animal and nature lover it saddens me at times seeing big old trees being removed.
+As huge animal and nature lovers it saddens us at times seeing big old trees being removed.
 We’ve been abused by so called “greenies” and animal activists countless times whilst removing trees and too our defence someones got to do it, so better to be the Rennie Bros than someone who doesn’t care.
 We have always tried to talk a customer out of removing a tree if it isn’t a threat or offers wildlife habitat, or prune it instead to minimise the danger.
 We’ve rescued hundreds of animals and worked closely with WIRES in the process.

 Sadly though Australian wildlife and its habitat is being lost at an alarming rate due to land clearing, development and the increasing population of humans.
 Many council’s and organisations are doing their part to help but unfortunately it’s not enough.
 Our local wildlife is under threat!

-Rennie Bros are now dedicated to creating wildlife habitat throughout Sydney & Wollongong
+Rennie Bros are now dedicated to creating wildlife habitat throughout Sydney

 As you’d already know trees pay an enormous role on our survival.
 Without trees we would all die.
 Now that should be enough motivation for everyone to go out and plant a tree…